Artist-in-Residence

 Screenshot of a news article webpage titled "Marco Pavé Announced as GU’s First Hip-Hop Artist-in-Residence" from The Hoya.

-A core part of my work at Georgetown involved curating events that brought together multi-disciplinary artists and thinkers from across the country.
-I collaborated with scholars and cultural leaders including Dr. Charles Hughes (Rhodes College), Dr. S. Craig Watkins (University of Texas at Austin) and Dr. Earnest (Auburn University), among others, creating spaces where music, scholarship, and lived experience could meet.
-These programs explored themes such as Sneaker culture, Film & music, arts entrepreneurship, Black masculinity, environmental sustainability, the role of culture in shaping collective futures and more.
+I was in conversation with scholars and cultural leaders including Dr. Charles Hughes (Rhodes College), Dr. S. Craig Watkins (University of Texas at Austin) and Dr. Earnest (Auburn University), among others, creating spaces where music, scholarship, and lived experience could meet.

 Event Posters